 The ticked or agouti effect of the coat is the trademark of the breed.
 The coat is multicolored with each hair having several colors.
 There are dark color bands, light color bands, and the tip is dark making the coat look rich.
 This unique coloring makes him look like a wildcat.

-The Abyssinian (aka The Aby) is a
+The Abyssinian (aka The Aby) is a medium sized cat with striking almond eyes that are green, gold, hazel or copper.

 The coat colors can be chocolate, blue, fawn, lilac, cinnamon, reddish or silver.

 This cat has big courage, lots of curiosity and is high spirited.
 He won’t enjoy extensive handling but will participate closely in your life.
 They are known for their shenanigans and will surprise and make you laugh with their playful activity.
-They are easy to have around and enjoy other animals and people.
-They’re well equipped to amuse themselves for hours and are highly intelligent and extroverted.
+And are easy to have around and enjoy other animals and people.
+They are well equipped to amuse themselves for hours and are highly intelligent and extroverted.
 It is said they have an attachment to their owners that is almost dog-like.
 Unlike other breeds that “tolerate” human company.
 Life will never be dull with this one around.

 The Abyssinian is full of energy and gets its exercise just by playing.
 He does best in a home with someone that spends a lot of time at home.